About the Festival

 Wimpole History Festival

 In July 2017, Cambridge Literary Festival launched the first ever Wimpole History Festival in partnership with the National Trust.
 Held in the beautiful grounds of Wimpole Estate on the outskirts of Cambridge, the festival was a feast of history and heritage for the whole family and hosted talks from authors such as Lucy Worsley, Andrew Marr and David Olusoga plus living history, sword school, falconry and pop-up food and craft stalls.
-The next festival takes place Friday 21 – Sunday 23 June 2019.
+The most recent festival took place Friday 21 – Sunday 23 June 2019.

 Company and Charity Information